aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/formfield/ischeckboxexactsize/_index.md

 title: FormField.IsCheckBoxExactSize
 linktitle: IsCheckBoxExactSize
 second_title: Aspose.Words for .NET API Reference
-description: FormField property.
+description: FormField IsCheckBoxExactSize property.
 Gets or sets the boolean value that indicates whether the size of the textbox is automatic or specified explicitly in C#.
 type: docs
 weight: 110
 url: /net/aspose.words.fields/formfield/ischeckboxexactsize/